Winter Tops Mid layer insulation

-Cotton hoodies and sweatshirts - Forget about that favorite heavyweight cotton sweatshirt you have, even the one advertising your allegiance to your sports team or alma mater.
+Forget about that favorite heavyweight cotton sweatshirt you have, even the one advertising your allegiance to your sports team or alma mater.
 Cotton is a poor insulator for its weight and is a liability when damp or wet from external moisture or sweat, it hangs onto it and feels cold and clammy.

 An Antarctic Scenario - layering for versatility

 This is me in Antarctica on a mild and calm late winters day at about -15C (+5F).
-The sun and lack of wind meant it felt unusually warm for a short while, with the potential for the wind to get up and temperature to go down especially when the sun started to set as it did early in the afternoon.
+The sun and lack of wind meant it felt unusually warm for a short while, with the potential for the wind to get up and temperature to go down especially when the sun started to set early in the afternoon.
 This is a realistic use of cold weather gear, in the worst weather it is dangerous to go far outside, so people generally stay on base.

 We went out on a trip to some icebergs frozen into the sea-ice.
 This entailed a 3 mile very rugged overland hike to get to the edge of the sea and then more hard work over a couple of miles of broken flat sea-ice with a substantial snow covering.